 1. The presence of 2’-Hydroxyl (-OH) group on RNA.

-However, if this 2’-Hydroxyl (-OH) group is removed from the ribose sugar then the rate of such base- catalyzed hydrolysis are decreased by approximately 100 fold under extreme conditions.
+However, if this 2’-Hydroxyl (-OH) group is removed from the ribose sugar than the rate of such base-catalyzed hydrolysis is decreased by approximately 100 fold under extreme conditions.

 Thus, the presence of 2’-Hydroxyl (-OH) group on every nucleotide of RNA makes it labile and easily degradable.

 2. The presence of Thymine at the place of Uracil in DNA.

 The only structural difference between Thymine and Uracil is the presence of a methyl group in Thymine.
 This methyl group facilitates the repair of damaged DNA, providing an additional selective advantage.